mxagar/finance_accounting_courses/python_finance/06_AlgorithmicTrading/AlgorithmicTrading_Howto.md

     - If price goes above the upper limit, we short it
     - If the price goes below the lower limit, we buy the stock
     - The returns in the backtest were 60%, but it really depends on the stock tried: some stocks yield -45%!
+- Stock sentiment analysis
+    - Sentiment analysis performs natural language processing (NLP) on texts related to stocks to evaluate a sentiment score `[-1,1]` which would predict the evolution of the price
+    - The texts are extracted from social media and news
+    - Usually sentiment analysis data is not free; we can also program it on our own... however, Quantopian offered free sentiment analysis data for certain time periods
+    - The instructor performs sentiment analysis and it performs pooly; possible reasons:
+        - The analyzed texts might be generated after the price action has happened, e.g., when it goes down people write bad news, when it goes up people write good things; therefore, teh sentiment is not a predictor, but the predicted by the price
+        - The used dataset is a free one; companies usually have their own datasets, probably better than those free ones
+        - We can expect many people are using available datasets, free or not; that has an effect, since we are not spotting a bargain, as we might expect